nateleavitt/docker-rails-postgres/README.md

 - would be nice to have a setup script that
   - renames all files with 'drwp' entries to a custom name (project)
-  - generates all new secret files
+  - generates all new secret tokens